MicrosoftDocs/SupportArticles-docs/support/entra/entra-id/app-integration/error-code-aadsts530004-acceptcompliantdevice-setting-not-configured.md

 ## Device authentication fails

-Device authentication might fail under one of the following condition:
+Device authentication might fail under one of the following conditions:

 - When accessed using a browser in InPrivate/Incognito mode.
 - When using unsupported browsers or devices, particularly on mobiles.